Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 This kernel requires no additional control/status interfaces.

 ### datamover (datamover.cpp)

-The datamover kernel reads and write data from and to the AI Engine Array, via the AXI4-Stream Interface.
+The datamover kernel reads and writes data from and to the AI Engine array, through the AXI4-Stream interface.

 #### Arguments
 The datamover kernel takes the following arguments: